gidon285/Delivery/README.md

-# Delivry.
+# Delivery.
 using mongodb, BigML.
 Redis.
-XMLHttpRequest, Firebase, HTML, and CSS to stimulate a delivry company.
+XMLHttpRequest, Firebase, HTML, and CSS to stimulate a delivery company.

 ## GIF for example: